Scheduled to teach:

 LACP asks Elin Spring ten questions about their background, career in and beliefs about writing.

-LACP: What kind of writer are you?
+Los Angeles Center of Photography: What kind of writer are you?

 Elin Spring: My favorite form of writing is analytical reviews of fine art photography in clear, conversational language.
 However, I draw inspiration and ideas from reading fiction.